jameszhangpr/kotlin-web-site/docs/topics/numbers.md

 val oneByte: Byte = 1
 ```

-In addition to integer types, Kotlin also provides unsigned integer types.
+> In addition to integer types, Kotlin also provides unsigned integer types.
 For more information, see [Unsigned integer types](unsigned-integer-types.md).
+>
+{type="tip"}

 ## Floating-point types